open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 <!--

-Once an issue is resolved, the project owner can close it.
+Once an issue is resolved, the project maintainer can close it.
 Ideally you should add comments explaining what was done.
 You can link PRs or other issues using # then the number
 The issue will be marked as closed and will be hidden from the default issues tab.
 You can find it by changing the issues tab filters.

 -->